Board of Directors

 Glenn "Coach" Moore- President (pictured with Marianne Moore)

 Glenn was a founding father of the Tri-Dawgs back in 2006.
 He has been coaching swimming for almost 40 years.
 He was a six time Delaware high school coach of the year during his tenure at McKean High School where he won a state championship and ten consecutive conference titles.
 He coached 10 All American and 28 state champions at McKean.
 Glenn has always been a long distance runner and has completed eight marathons.
 He started doing triathlons over 25 years ago and after a 20 year hiatus took up the sport again in 2013.
 He has competed in all distances from sprint to full Ironman.
-He is married to and coaches Marianne, a perennial All American and two time Kona participant.
+He is married to and coaches Marianne, a perennial All American and three time Kona participant.
 He and Marianne have three children and six grandchildren.
 Glenn is a graduate of University of Delaware and is a retired history teacher.